Student Handbook and Terms & Conditions

 - Misuse of equipment

-If a student is in breach of the code of conduct this will be investigated and they will be asked to give a written response to these allegations.
-If it is found that a student has breached the code of conduct they may be given a warning and, depending on the severity of the breach, may be terminated from the course without notice and receive no refund of fees.
-The CEO will make the final decision on any actions resulting in termination
+If a student is in breach of the code of conduct, this will be investigated, and they will be asked to give a written response to these allegations.
+If it is found that a student has breached the code of conduct, that student may be given a warning and, depending on the severity of the breach, may be terminated from the course without notice and will receive no refund of fees.
+The CEO will make the final decision on any actions resulting in termination.

-Plagiarism means the inclusion of another person’s work whilst representing it as your own or the act of copying and using another person’s expressions or ideas, without due acknowledgement.
-Intentional plagiarism involves the deliberate act of presenting someone else’s work and ideas as if you wrote them yourself.
+Plagiarism means the inclusion of another person’s work whilst representing it as your own or the act of copying and using another person’s expressions or ideas without due acknowledgement.
+Intentional plagiarism involves the deliberate act of presenting someone else’s work and ideas as if you had written them yourself.
 Unintentional plagiarism arises due to student confusion over how and when to reference another author.

-Any of the following acts constitutes plagiarism, unless the source of each quotation or piece of borrowed material is clearly acknowledged or referenced.
-This can include:
+Any of the following acts constitutes plagiarism unless the source of each quotation or piece of borrowed material is clearly acknowledged or referenced.
+These are:

 - Paying a third party to complete your work on your behalf

 Plagiarism is not acceptable.
-If plagiarism is suspected it will be determined if the case warrants more than a warning.
+If plagiarism is suspected, it will be determined whether the case warrants more than a warning.
 If so, the student will be informed in writing of the nature of the complaint and informed of the code of conduct and actions to be taken.
 The student will be given the opportunity to respond to the allegations in writing.

-AIPT’s access and equity policy ensures there is equitable access to all available programs on scope.
-In no instance will there be discrimination towards any group of individuals in any form, inclusive of race, gender, political or religious beliefs, culture, sexuality and/or disability (physical or intellectual).
+AIPT’s access and equity policy ensures that there is equitable access to all available programs on scope.
+In no instance will there be discrimination towards any group of individuals in any form, inclusive of race, gender, political or religious beliefs, culture, sexual orientation, and/or disability, be it physical or intellectual.

-By enrolling in a course with AIPT, you are agreeing to allow AIPT to use and make reference to any images and recordings you have participated in.
-This may include but is not limited to photographs, video recordings, voice recordings and text extracts.
+By enrolling in a course with AIPT, you are agreeing to allow AIPT to use and make reference to any images and recordings in which you have participated.
+This may include but is not limited to photographs, video recordings, voice recordings, and text extracts.

-Recognition of Prior Learning (RPL) and Credit Transfer are both offered across all of AIPT’s courses.
+Recognition of prior learning (RPL) and credit transfer are both offered across all of AIPT’s courses.
 RPL is a process by which you provide evidence of pre-existing skills and experience in order to determine whether you are already competent in one or more units.
-Credit Transfer can be applied if you have previously completed a particular unit or units which make up part of the course you are undertaking with us.
+Credit transfer can be applied if you have previously completed a particular unit or units making up part of the course that you are undertaking with us.

-RPL is intended for individuals who can demonstrate that they have current industry competencies or experience, which reflect performance criteria in the unit(s) for which they are applying for RPL.
-Please note this process can be lengthy, and is solely relied on your evidence and information that you submit.
+RPL is intended for individuals who can demonstrate that they have current industry competencies or experience reflecting performance criteria in the unit/s for which they are applying for RPL.
+Note that this process can be lengthy, and it relies solely on the evidence and information that you submit.